Skip to content

 Environment Variables

-Mise handles environment variables that were previously managed by direnv.
-This is more efficient and centralizes the management of the environment.
+Mise handles environment variables, which centralizes the management of the shell environment.

 Environments